The Cage (Star Trek: The Original Series): Releases and availability

-"The Cage" was released on LaserDisc in the United States; this version mixed B&W and color footage and 9 minutes of introduction and closing with Roddenberry, making the runtime 73 minutes.
 On October 10, 1990, a Collector's Edition of "The Cage" with a runtime of 64 minutes featuring all-color footage, minus the Roddenberry introduction and closing, was released on LaserDisc in the US.

 "The Cage" was first broadcast in the United Kingdom on BBC2 on 19 August 1992.
 On 19 August 1996, "The Cage" was broadcast on BBC2 on the first day of a season of programmes on the 30th anniversary of Star Trek.

-Two VHS versions were released in the United Kingdom, one of the restored color version.
+Two VHS versions were released in the United Kingdom, one version being of the restored color version.

 "The Cage" was released on PAL LaserDisc in the United Kingdom as part of The Pilots collection in April 1996.
 This included the color version of "The Cage", "Where No Man Has Gone Before", "Encounter at Farpoint", "Emissary", and "Caretaker" with a total runtime of 379 minutes.

 Both versions of "The Cage" were included in the original-series Season 3 DVD box set, along with the introduction by Roddenberry.

 The B&W/color version of "The Cage" was initially listed as episode 1 on VHS covers upon its initial home video release.
 When the all-color version was found and released later, it was designated "episode 99".
 When released on the DVD format in 2001, the designations were reversed as the DVD cover for Volume 40 describes the all-color version as "episode 1" and the hybrid as "episode 99".
 These reversed designations have been followed on future DVD, Blu-ray, and streaming presentations.